smeznar/ontology-completion-with-graph-learners/README.md

 subject\t object\t predicate
 ```

-Some example ontologies (the ones used in the paper) can be found inside the data directory.
-If you want to test
+Some example ontologies (the ones used in the paper) can be found inside the data directory together with their
-our approach on your own ontology, you can transform an owl file into a JSON file by TBA.
+[origin and sources](data/README.md).
+If you want to test our approach on your own ontology, you can transform an owl file into a JSON file by TBA.

 A knowledge graph can also be used with this approach if transformed into a suitable format.